Indian languages

-Indian tribes
+Indian tribes names

 What's new on our site today!

 This is our collection of links to Quinault folktales and traditional stories that can be read online.
 We have indexed our Native American mythology section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Quinaults, the traditional stories of related tribes like the Chehalis and Tillamook tribes are very similar.
+In particular, though these legends come from the Quinaults, the traditional stories of related tribes like the Tillamook or Chehalis tribes are very similar.

 Misp' (also spelled Musp):